 Transcutaneous system recharges batteries of implantable medical devices

-A non-invasive system for recharging electronic implant batteries, using energy that passes through the body transcutaneously, has been developed by António Abreu, a PhD student in Sustainable Energy Systems under the MIT Portugal Program who is carrying out research work at the National Energy and Geology Laboratory, I.P.
+A non-invasive system for recharging electronic implant batteries, using energy that passes through the body transcutaneously, has been developed by António Abreu, a PhD student in Sustainable Energy Systems within the MIT Portugal Program, who is conducting research at the National Laboratory of Energy and Geology, I.P.
 (LNEG).
-The prototype has already been patented in the USA and Europe.
+The prototype has already been patented in the US and Europe.

-The use of this system will reduce the need for surgery to replace batteries in devices such as pacemakers.
-In the future, the system could be applied to other types of internal prostheses or devices such as defibrillators, artificial electric hearts or insulin pumps.
+The use of this system reduces the need for surgical procedures to replace batteries in devices such as pacemakers.
+In the future, the system could be applied to other types of internal prostheses or devices such as defibrillators, artificial hearts, or insulin pumps.

 Published on April 12, 2013